ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 * At least one sponsoring organization must commit to participating in the new TSC (this may be an existing sponsor)
 * There is an expectation that at least one new organization commit to becoming a sponsor and participating in the new TSC, or more if the project size and resource requirements justify it
 * At least 3 organziations must commit to participating in the TSC (which may include non-sponsors)
-* Although it is not required, ideally a proposed TSC will have at least 5 initial participants (which may include multiple particpants from some organizations)
+* Although it is not required, ideally a proposed TSC will have at least 5 initial participants (which may include multiple participants from some organizations)

 ### Maintenance requirements